As the keeper of the world’s largest database of FDA 483s, we often get asked, “where can I find FDA 483 reports and who else can see them?”

 That said, requesting a 483 can be costly and may take a lot of time.
 The FDA must scrub/redact any potentially confidential information from the report before it is released to the public.
 And the FDA charges $46 per hour for FOIA requests.
 So, if the Form FDA 483 has not been previously requested, you may end up paying hundreds of dollars and waiting hundreds of days before getting it.

 Form FDA 483s that have already been requested by someone else and, subsequently, processed (thus, already redacted of confidential information) can be turned around quickly – within days or weeks, depending on the backlog at the FDA FOIA office.
-You’ll likely be charged the minimum of 1 hour of work, or $46, for processing the request.
+You’ll likely be charged the minimum of 1 hour of work, or $46 (at time of writing), for processing the request.

 Also, keep in mind that if you request a Form FDA 483 from the FDA, that request itself is also public information.
 We recently asked the FDA who has been asking for Form FDA 483s, and you’ll find an interesting list of companies asking for their competitors’ Form FDA 483s, investment companies, major news media companies, worker’s unions, individuals, and a potpourri of others.